30 Spectral Graph Theory and PageRank

 NoteDefinition: PageRank and Google Matrix

-Models a random surfer on a directed web graph with teleportation: \[ \begin{align} \mathbf{G} = d \bS + \frac{1-d}{N} \mathbf{J} \end{align} \]
+Models a random surfer on a directed web graph with teleportation: \[ \begin{align} \mathbf{G} = d \bS + \frac{1-d}{N} \mathbf{J}, \end{align} \]

 • \(d\) is the damping factor (standard: 0.85).

-• \(\bS\) is the link matrix (stochastic, handles dangling nodes).
+• \(\bS\) is column-stochastic and handles dangling nodes.

 • \(\mathbf{J}\) is the all-ones matrix (teleportation).